Please note that this page will change quite often as to when I learn new things I will update this page.

 There are days when I pretty much have things planned out and then wouldn’t you know something goes haywire.
 Some days go smooth and some days I just do what I want to when I want to.
 I’ve learned it’s not worth stressing over.
 However, my husband does like a clean house when he comes home.
 Since I have Rheumatoid Arthritis, some days are easier than others.
 I have good days and bad days and my husband understands this.
 Now, since I’m the homemaker, and I’m home all day, I should be the one doing this.
 There is no reason for him to come home after working 8 to sometimes 12 hr. days at his job to have to do anything when he comes home.
 Don’t get me wrong, a husband can pitch in and help when help is needed, but it is not his sole responsibility.
 He is in deed the bread winner and provider, he does his part.
 If there are days when I’m sick and can’t do anything, by all means he pitches in and helps, and to be honest he does it better than I do.
 He is a better cook I might add. lol

 If there are children in the house that can walk and pretty much do some things, by all means teach them chores to do that is simple.
 Its not gonna hurt them any.
 I can remember making my own bed a 3 yrs old.
 I tried this on my own children and Wholah! it works. lol Children need to be taught responsibility and self discipline.
-If you don’t teach them now, they will be bringing you their dirty laundry from college cause they were never taught how to do it.
+If you don’t teach them now, they will be bringing you their dirty laundry from college because they were never taught how to do it.
 And they will probably starve because no one taught them how to make simple dishes to fix for them selves and I’m not talking about microwave meals either.
 Set up chore charts for them and reward them for a job well done.
 Something simple.
 The hardest thing to teach them I guess is to pick up after themselves.
 This will have to be a constant reminder.
-Eventually one day it will sink in! lol Until it becomes a habit, I will have to keep repeating it, this is part of patience.
-You can visit my Housekeeping page to see how we handled our children in teaching them responsibility in the home.
+Eventually one day it will sink in! lol Until it becomes a habit, you will have to keep repeating it, this is part of patience.
+I will leave some Housekeeping tips on this page also to see how we handled our children in teaching them responsibility in the home.
+Homemaking covers alot of areas, it’s cleaning, cooking, managing the home and children, teaching the children, etc. We have a wide range of responsibilities and we have to take them seriously.

 Proverbs 31:26- She openeth her mouth with wisdom, and in her tongue is the law of kindness.

-It is also my job to keep the home peaceful.
-My husband does not want to come home after working all day to arguing and fussing and everyone in cahoots.
-He wants to come home where it is peaceful and relaxing where he can unwind after a long day.
-If me and the kids are still having a bad day when he comes home, he sometimes will “retreat” to the bedroom and close the door until I have reconciled everything and brought “peace” in again.
-Some times this is hard.
+It is also a womans job to keep the home peaceful.
+When our kids were little and we homeschooled, my husband did not want to come home after working all day to arguing and fussing and everyone in cahoots.
+He wanted to come home where it was peaceful and relaxing where he could unwind after a long day.
+If me and the kids were having a bad day when he came home, he would “retreat” to the bedroom and close the door until we reconciled everything and brought “peace” in again.
+Some times this was hard.
 Nobody is going to be in the “same mood, on the same day, at the same time. ” This I have learned.
 When the lion can lay down beside the lamb, its ok to come out! lol

 10 Who can find a virtuous woman? for her price is far above rubies.
 11 The heart of her husband doth safely trust in her, so that he shall have no need of spoil.
 12 She will do him good and not evil all the days of her life.
 13 She seeketh wool, and flax, and worketh willingly with her hands.
 14 She is like the merchants’ ships; she bringeth her food from afar.
 15 She riseth also while it is yet night, and giveth meat to her household, and a portion to her maidens.
 16 She considereth a field, and buyeth it: with the fruit of her hands she planteth a vineyard.
 17 She girdeth her loins with strength, and strengtheneth her arms.
 18 She perceiveth that her merchandise is good: her candle goeth not out by night.
 19 She layeth her hands to the spindle, and her hands hold the distaff.
 20 She stretcheth out her hand to the poor; yea, she reacheth forth her hands to the needy.
 21 She is not afraid of the snow for her household: for all her household are clothed with scarlet.
 22 She maketh herself coverings of tapestry; her clothing is silk and purple.
 23 Her husband is known in the gates, when he sitteth among the elders of the land.
 24 She maketh fine linen, and selleth it; and delivereth girdles unto the merchant.
 25 Strength and honour are her clothing; and she shall rejoice in time to come.
 26 She openeth her mouth with wisdom; and in her tongue is the law of kindness.
 27 She looketh well to the ways of her household, and eateth not the bread of idleness.
 28 Her children arise up, and call her blessed; her husband also, and he praiseth her.
 29 Many daughters have done virtuously, but thou excellest them all.
 30 Favour is deceitful, and beauty is vain: but a woman that feareth the LORD, she shall be praised.
 31 Give her of the fruit of her hands; and let her own works praise her in the gates.